 SELECTED HONORS AND AWARDS

-Faculty Research Enhancement Funds Category II, University of Minnesota Morris, 2020
+Faculty Research Enhancement Funds Category II, UMN Morris, 2020 and 2x in 2021

 Consortium for the Study of the Premodern World Research Workshop Award, 2019–20

-Global Programs and Strategy Alliance International Travel Grant, University of Minnesota, 2019
+Global Programs and Strategy Alliance International Travel Grant, UMN, 2019

-Faculty Research Enhancement Funds Category I, University of Minnesota Morris, 2018
+Faculty Research Enhancement Funds Category I, UMN Morris, 2018

-Best Dissertation Prize in Arts & Humanities, University of Minnesota, 2016
+Best Dissertation Prize in Arts & Humanities, UMN, 2016

 Claude A. Eggertsen Dissertation Prize Honorable Mention, History of Education Society, 2016

 Fass-Sandin Article Prize Honorable Mention, Society for the History of Children and Youth, 2015